snowplow/snowplowanalytics.com/_posts/2017-11-13-snowplow-r96-zeugma-released-with-nsq-support/index.md

 {% highlight bash %}
 docker pull nsqio/nsq
-docker run --name lookupd -p 4160:4160 -p 4161:4161 nsqio/nsq /nsqlookupd docker run --name nsqd -p 4150:4150 -p 4151:4151 \
+docker run --name lookupd -d -p 4160:4160 -p 4161:4161 nsqio/nsq /nsqlookupd docker run --name nsqd -d -p 4150:4150 -p 4151:4151 \
     nsqio/nsq /nsqd \
     --broadcast-address=$host \
     --lookupd-tcp-address=$host:4160
 {% endhighlight %}

-You should set `$host` to the Docker host's IP address.
-You can find it with the `ifconfig | grep addr` command.
+You should set `$host` to the `lookupd` Docker container's IP address.
+You can find it with the `docker inspect $container_id` command where `$container_id` is the id of the container running `nsqlookupd`.

 One container will be running `nsqlookupd`, a component dedicated to managing who produces and consumes what.
 Another container will be running `nsqd`, which is in charge of receiving, queueing